 - Citizens can complete an on-line form for complaints on CCR fugitive dust.
 The OPPD website (www.oppd.com) contains a link to the CCR Rule Compliance Data and Information website.
 A link to the on-line form is made available on the CCR website. - When citizens submit the form, a designated OPPD person(s) will be notified. - Appropriate personnel will investigate the complaint. - Any corrective actions taken will be documented. - A record of citizen complaints and responses will be maintained in the appropriate files.

-OPPD did not receive any complaints in 2016.
+OPPD did not receive any complaints related to fugitive dust in 2020.

 1.4 Corrective Action Items